xdaichain/exit-reward-prototype/README.md

 # Running EXIT token prototype App with Docker Compose

-To run the [Application](https://github.com/xdaichain/exit-reward-prototype/tree/master/app), follow these steps:
+To run the [Application](https://github.com/xdaichain/exit-reward-prototype/tree/master/app) on a live server, follow these steps:

 1. Download `docker-compose.yml`: